Am I legally able to change letting agent?

 Yes.
 A termination clause will generally have a notice period of one to two months; however, this may vary depending on your agent.
 It is important to check your contract carefully and make sure that you are clear on this timeframe.

-Will switching agents mid-contract impact my tenants?
+Could switching letting agents mid-contract impact my tenants?

-Whenever you make any changes to your property management mid-contract, it is important to consider the impact that this could have on your tenants.
-However, if you choose to switch agents, there is no need for this decision to have any impact on any existing tenants.
+If you choose to switch agents, there is no need for this decision to have any impact on any existing tenants.
 Keeping a good relationship with your tenants is key – you can read more about it here.

 It is important to remember that there are two contracts to consider here – your contract between you and your letting agent (the one being contested), and the tenancy agreement between you and your tenant.
 Whilst this important legal document may have been prepared for you by your agent, it is between you and your tenant – and shouldn’t be in contest at this stage.